antoniosrferreira/manager.README/README.md

 #### Monthly Staff Afternoon

 Once a month, we have a 4-hour meeting on a Friday afternoon.
 We check in as a team, conduct a monthly retrospective, groom and prioritise the team backlog, and discuss any significant topics.
 The chairperson manages the agenda and meeting minutes; pre-reads are shared at least one day in advance.
-On-site attendance is mandatory.
+Attendance is mandatory.

 #### Quarterly Off-site